Catherine Deneuve

 Catherine Deneuve and Roman Polanski

-Then came "The Young Girls of Rochefort" and a family tragedy, after which Catherine accepted Luis Buñuel's offer to star in the drama "Belle de Jour," where she played Dr. Séverine Serizy, leading a double life: a bored, respectable wife by evening and a libertine in a brothel by day.
-The film's piquancy lay in the fact that the filming took place in a real brothel with all its attributes.
+Next came "The Young Girls of Rochefort" and a personal family tragedy, leading Catherine to accept Luis Buñuel's offer to star in "Belle de Jour," where she played Dr. Séverine Serizy—a woman living a shocking double life as a respectable wife by night and a brothel worker by day.
+What made the film even more provocative was that they actually shot in a real brothel, complete with all its authentic details.

 A shot from the movie Belle de Jour